 Pros

-- Adjustable exhaust port for air regulation.
+- Adjustable exhaust keeps air out of your face.

 Cons